 How To Write Effective Qualifying Questions For Your Trade Show App

-More and more exhibitors are ditching paper and instead using a trade show app to capture lead data from their in-booth conversations.
-They often use the show’s provided lead retrieval app, or else use a rented or purchased lead retrieval app or trade show game to capture lead data.
+More and more exhibitors are ditching paper and instead of using a trade show app to capture lead data from their in-booth conversations.

-While there are advantages to using a trade show app in terms of saving time entering and exporting data, too many exhibitors fail to go one more crucial step, and include valuable qualifying questions in their digital lead capture.
+There are advantages to using a trade show app to save time entering and exporting data.
+However, too many exhibitors fail to go one more crucial step and include valuable qualifying questions in their digital lead capture.

-That’s understandable, as it takes time to customize the app with your company’s qualifying questions, and there is suspicion that the booth staffers still won’t use them.
-Yet getting answers to qualifying questions is so worth the effort!
+That’s understandable.
+It takes time to customize the app with your company’s qualifying questions, and there is the suspicion that the booth staffers still won’t use them.
+Getting answers to qualifying questions is so worth the effort!

-Instead, only ask questions that will help your sales people prioritize and engage with their leads, and that your marketing team will use to select marketing follow up.
+Instead, only ask questions that will help your salespeople prioritize and engage with their leads, and that your marketing team will use to follow up.

-What kinds of questions to include in your trade show app
+What type of questions to include in your trade show app

 Chances are, your sales and marketing team will brainstorm a list of 10 or more questions.
-Once you have that list, be ruthless about eliminating questions that are secondary, and keep questions that will truly be used to understand, qualify and prioritize leads.
+Once you have that list, be ruthless about eliminating secondary questions.
+Keep questions that will indeed be used to understand, qualify, and prioritize leads.

 Getting BANT answers without asking BANT questions